Modest fashion: Reception

 Muslim and Jewish women have spoken of modest fashion as empowering.
 “There’s a general misconception that modest clothing is inherently oppressive,” said Michelle Honig, an Orthodox Jewish fashion journalist and the keynote speaker during fashion month at New York University for the Meeting Through Modesty fashion symposium.
 “But if women in so-called ‘liberated countries’ still choose to cover their bodies, then they have made a choice.
 They have agency."

 However, some feminists have criticized modest fashion, considering it a "cynical" concept.
 In 2019, after a modest fashion exhibition hosted in Frankfurt, Germany, Inge Bell from group Terre des Femmes stated that it was "a slap in the face of girls and women worldwide who don't want to wear the headscarf or want to take it off".
-A letter sent by activist to the Emma magazine called the exhibition an attack on both domestic and foreign women's rights activists, also emphasizing that "every year, thousands of women in Iran are punished for violating this dress code."
+A letter sent by activist to the EMMA magazine called the exhibition an attack on both domestic and foreign women's rights activists, also emphasizing that "every year, thousands of women in Iran are punished for violating this dress code."

 Modest fashion across religions expresses consensus that it should not be experienced as a limiting factor in style.
-Brands are churning out designs and collections that an orthodox Muslim, Jew, Christian, Hindu can wear in style.
+Brands are churning out designs and collections that an orthodox Muslim, Jew, Christian or Hindu can wear in style.
 Dolce & Gabbana, H&M, and Uniqlo are just a few names that have entered the modest fashion segment, making clothes that cover most parts of the body while allowing women to experiment with the latest trends.